What is Macular Degeneration and Other FAQs

 WHAT IS JUVENILE MACULAR DEGENERATION?

-Juvenile macular degeneration is a general term for several inherited eye diseases that affect children and young adults.
-These eye diseases are caused by gene mutations passed down through families and while there is no treatment, visual aids such as glasses, adaptive training, and other assistance, can help young people with this disease to function.
+Juvenile macular degeneration encompasses several inherited eye diseases affecting children and young adults.
+These conditions arise from gene mutations passed down through families.
+While there is no cure, visual aids, adaptive training, and other assistive measures can help individuals manage the disease.

 WHAT IS THE DIFFERENCE BETWEEN WET AND DRY AMD?

-There are two main types of macular degeneration:
+There are two main types of age-related macular degeneration:

 WHAT ARE THE COMMON AMD SYMPTOMS I SHOULD WATCH FOR?

-If you think you notice any early signs of AMD it is important to schedule an eye appointment with your optometrist.
+If you think you notice any early signs of AMD it is important to schedule an eye appointment with one of our optometrists.

-- Age – most common in people over 65 years, but can occur in people in their 40s and 50s.
+- Age: More common in individuals over 65, but can occur in their 40s and 50s.

-- Genes – a combination of both genetic and environmental factors.
+- Genetics: A combination of genetic and environmental factors.

-- Sunlight – exposure to high levels of sunlight and UV rays.
-Learn about How to Protect Your Eyes from UV Rays.
+- Sunlight: Exposure to high levels of sunlight and UV rays.

 IS AMD HEREDITARY?